CHEN30010/Getting_Started/Readme.md

 Sign-up for a [GitHub account](https://github.com/signup?ref_product=github&ref_type=engagement&ref_style=text).
 It's free and will help your team to collaborate.
 Use your UCD email address.
 Verify your email address when prompted.

 Install [git](https://github.com/git-guides/install-git).
-This enables source control / audit trail for your project and syncs with GitHub.
+This enables source control and audit trail for your project and syncs with GitHub.
+Source control makes it possible for you to track changes and revert if needed.
 Audit trial helps to log who did what and when, a feature that is useful for many reasons including for compliance purposes, e.g. in a GMP context.

 Optional, helpful: Read/ scan these intros to Git: